dyno-might/dyno-might.github.io/_posts/2022-02-16-conspiracy-monty-hall.md

 Do you have one?
 If so, please [send it to me](/about/).
 When/if I get some nice solutions, I'll post an update.

-*Update*: Just FYI, I've gotten a few dozen proofs.
+*Update*: I've gotten a few dozen proofs.
 Thanks everyone!
-I'm going to write a summary of all the different proof strategies and write an update.
-If you have a particularly weird or elegant proof that you suspect other people haven't thought of, please do send it, though!
+I'm going to write an update with a summary of all the different proof strategies.
+If you have a particularly weird or elegant proof that you suspect other people haven't thought of yet, please do send it, though!